Abdulnasirym/what-happens-when/README.rst

 * Create a 'Frame Tree' or 'Render Tree' by traversing the DOM nodes, and calculating the CSS style values for each node.
+* The browser calculates the position and size of each element in the Render Tree.
+This step, known as layout or reflow, determines the exact coordinates for each node on the screen.
+The layout process considers various factors such as element dimensions, screen size, and display properties.
 * Calculate the preferred width of each node in the 'Frame Tree' bottom-up by summing the preferred width of the child nodes and the node's horizontal margins, borders, and padding.